space-ros/spaceros.org/site/content/pages/en/resources.rst

 Space ROS Docs
 --------------

-The Space ROS docs provide more in-depth guides, demos and tutorials.
+The `Space ROS Docs <https://space-ros.github.io/docs/rolling/index.html>`_ provide more in-depth guides, demos and tutorials.

-* Link to `Space ROS Docs <https://space-ros.github.io/docs/rolling/index.html>`_

 Space ROS Docker Images
 -----------------------

-Check out the Docker images of Space ROS.

-* Link to `Space ROS Docker Images <https://hub.docker.com/r/osrf/space-ros>`_
+Check out the `Space ROS Docker Hub <https://hub.docker.com/r/osrf/space-ros>`_ for Docker images.

 Space ROS Github Organization
 -----------------------------

-The Space ROS Github organization has several repositories that contain various parts of the Space ROS work.
+The `Space ROS Github Organization <https://github.com/space-ros>`_ has several repositories that contain various parts of the Space ROS work.

-* Link to `Space ROS Github Organization <https://github.com/space-ros>`_

 ROS Answers
 -----------

-Questions and answers from the ROS community.
+In `ROS Answers <https://answers.ros.org/questions/>`_ you can find questions and answers from the ROS community.

-* Link to `ROS Answers <https://answers.ros.org/questions/>`_

 ROS Discourse
 -------------

-A forum for announcements, news, and discussions of ROS in general.
+The `ROS Discourse <https://discourse.ros.org/>`_ is a forum for announcements, news, and discussions of ROS in general.

-* Link to `ROS Discourse <https://discourse.ros.org/>`_